 We strive to ensure that all students achieve their potential, academically and socially.

-Thank you!
-A Donation from Charles Warner
+Donation from Charles Warner

 A wonderful donation of beautifully handcrafted wooden trains and cars will be enjoyed by our kindergarten students for years to come.
 Many thanks to Charles Warner who invested his time and talent to this project.